Android-for-Python/Camera4Kivy/README.md

 #### Display Resolution.

 Nothing to do with a camera, it is a physical property of a screen.
 A scalar measured in dpi.

-### Latency

-Connecting/disconnecting the camera, switching between cameras, and image or video capture all take a finite time; and may occur in their own threads.
-Preview prioritizes completing image or video capture over disconnecting or switching cameras.
-In this case the disconnect or camera switch will be slightly delayed.

-In the case of a delayed disconnect, it is possible the camera will not be available for an immediate connect - say from a new screen.
-In this case there is a slight possibility of a white Preview in the new screen.
-This can be handled in the app, say by delaying exit from this screen until the filepath_callback has occured.

 ## Camera Provider